-In our regular e-news, as well as our flagship publication, The Seahorse, you will find profiles and stories about our alumni, as well as information about events and networking opportunities available to all in our network.
+Stay up-to-date with news from UON, your alumni network, faculties and other graduates via our regular e-News and flagship publication, The Seahorse as well as the Medical Alumni Magazine.
+In these, you will find profiles and stories about our alumni, as well as information about events and networking opportunities.

 Stay connected with your alumni community through our Alumni e-News delivered to your inbox four times a year.

 Below are some highlights from December 2014 edition.
 If you would like to subscribe to this newsletter, please let us know at email@example.com

 SAVE THE DATE – celebrate UON's 50th anniversary with us!

 This year UON celebrates its 50th anniversary and you're invited to the Alumni Homecoming.
 From 21 to 24 October 2015, alumni from across the world are invited to Newcastle to celebrate.
 If you studied online or in Singapore, come and see where it all began.
 And, as we prepare to celebrate, we'd also love to hear your stories about UON and see your photos from your time with us.

 Where in the world are you?

 Thanks for keeping your email address up-to-date with us.
 We'd love to know where you are in the world so that we can invite you to events in your region.
 We have so many exciting networking and professional development opportunities happening throughout Australia and across the globe – our galleries on facebook capture all the fun!
 Please visit Gradlink to update your details.

 The Seahorse has been the University's emblem since 1965 and has always had huge loyalty with our alumni, staff and the local community.

 The original symbol was a mythical seahorse, based on the naval coat of arms of Lieutenant John Shortland, the first official European discoverer of Newcastle.